kiayaand20/Project-2/README.md

 ## Project Description

 <em>Whatever the Weather</em> is an application that allows users to view fun activity ideas based on the season.
 The user can select a season on the homepage, which will direct them to another page populated with activity names, an image, and a brief description.
-The user will also be allotted the opportunity to leave a comment describing their favorite seasonal activity.
-Each comment can be updated and/or deleted.
+The user will also be allotted the opportunity to add their favorite seasonal activity.

 ## Wireframes